-We believe in universal access to health and medical care and change the lives of people in Nepal who have no one else to turn to and nowhere else to go.
+Between us and with the help of NHEDF's nurses and physiotherapist, we help rebuild self-reliance, dignity and confidence and change the lives of people who have no one else to turn to and nowhere else to go.

 I am an Aussie Nurse called Virginia.
-I fell in love with Nepal many years ago, and over the last two decades, I have been helping do wonderful work to create change and improve health outcomes.
-My previous project in the Langtang region was completely destroyed by a landslide triggered by the earthquake and almost everyone died, including our nurses.
-Roads to Rehab replaced Langtang Valley Health and I am equally as passionate about this cause.
+I fell in love with Nepal many years ago, and over the last two decades, I have been involved in wonderful work to create change and improve health outcomes.

 Thanks a million for your support!

 President, Roads to Rehab Nepal